 - Preheat oven to 425°F

-- In a roasting pan or rimmed baking sheet, toss together the chicken thighs, butternut squash, yellow onion and extra-virgin olive oil.
+- In a roasting pan or rimmed baking sheet, toss together the chicken thighs, butternut squash, yellow onion and coconut oil.

 - Season tray with salt and ground black pepper.